-This course consists of three written exam papers:

-Paper 1: Living with the physical environment consists of the topics: The challenge of natural hazards; The living world; Physical landscapes in the UK.
+This course consists of three written exam papers: Paper 1: Living with the physical environment consists of the topics: The challenge of natural hazards; The living world; Physical landscapes in the UK.
 This course is assessed by a written paper which lasts for 1 hour 30 minutes in duration.
 This paper is worth 35% of the total marks for this course.

 Paper 2: Challenges in the human environment comprises the topics: Urban issues and challenges; The changing economic world; The challenge of resource management.
 This course is assessed by a written paper which lasts for 1 hour 30 minutes in duration.
 This paper is worth 35% of the total marks for this course.
 Paper 3: Geographical applications; Issue evaluation; Fieldwork; Geographical skills.
 Part of the assessment will be based around a prerelease resources booklet, which is made available 12 weeks before the examination.
 This course is assessed by a written paper which lasts for 1 hour 15 minutes in duration.
 This paper is worth 30% of the total marks for this course.

-Course Books (provided by college)

-GCSE Geography for AQA Student Book By D. Payne, A. Rae, J. Rutter, H. Young, R. Kitchen, E. Rawlings-Smith Published by CUP, ISBN 9781316604632
+Course Books (provided by college) GCSE Geography for AQA Student Book By D. Payne, A. Rae, J. Rutter, H. Young, R. Kitchen, E. Rawlings-Smith Published by CUP, ISBN 9781316604632

+Exam Board and Specification Codes

 AQA Geography 8035

-Exam Board and Specification Codes

 GERMAN

 The course

 Besides being fun and having multiple real life implications, the knowledge of a foreign language is ever more valuable in an increasingly connected world.
 Many employers look for knowledge of at least one other language across a wide range of jobs.
 Understanding the German language is a first step to understanding the people and culture of the countries where German is spoken.

-The five main themes of the course are the following:
+The six main themes of the course are the following:

+- My personal world

-- Identity and Culture
+- Lifestyle and wellbeing

+- My neighbourhood

-- Local Area and Holiday and Travel
+- Media and technology

-- School

-- Future Aspirations (study and work)
+- Studying and my future

-- International and Global Dimension
+- Travel and tourism

 What skills do I need?